Fvd98/AXO/README.md

 The trailer of the game can be seen here: https://www.youtube.com/watch?v=H18mm50qoBc

-I'll upload only the files that I either had major impact on or deigned entirely for portfolio purposes.
+I'll upload only the files that I either had major impact on or designed entirely for portfolio purposes.